engine3d-dev/engine3d.github.io/docs/page2.md

     !!! tip
         If `choco` command does not work after running this script try closing and reopening powershell again.
         When `choco` prompts you to run install scripts from commands below, enter `all` so it could install everything.

+        After installing MinGW, add C:\Users\<username>\ProgramData\chocolatey\bin to your environment variable path to make it available globally.

     Install `git` (powershell must be admin):
     ```powershell